-In closing, I wish to offer the words of G.K.
-Chesterton as you undertake the 2021-2022 academic year: "Everyone on this earth should believe that he or she has something to give to the world which cannot otherwise be given."
+In closing, I wish to offer the words of Os Guinness as you undertake the 2022-2023 academic year: "A [career] says 'you are what you do.
+A calling says, 'do what you are."
 Warner Pacific University will continue to assist each of our students to fulfill their unique callings within a myriad of fields throughout Portland, the northwest region, the United States of America and the world.

-Peace and Blessings,
+Peace and the Multitude of Blessings,